-On May 24th 2019 the best-selling Productivity Ninja book series will have a brand new addition that you can pre-order here: Work Fuel – The Productivity Ninja Guide to Nutrition.
+Since May 24th 2019 the best-selling Productivity Ninja book series has a brand new addition that you can pre-order here: Work Fuel – The Productivity Ninja Guide to Nutrition.
 The new book is all about boosting performance, improving focus and eating your way to success by making smarter food choices.
 The Work Fuel approach is underpinned by science, easy to understand and live by, while still having a profound long-term effect on your energy and productivity.
 To give you a bit of a taster of the new book and set you on the right path for Nutrition & Hydration week (March 11th – 15th), here’s a summary of the nine essentials of the Work Fuel Way.

 1. Be a Fuelie